SchlenkR/applied_fsharp_challenge/artikel/5 - Composing Stateful Objects.md

 This is also the case when composing pure functions, and this is what we want to achieve:

-**Finding a way of treating stateful functions as if they were pure functions!**
+<statement>Finding a way of treating stateful functions as if they were pure functions!</statement>

 How can we do that?

-We have to switch the way `references` are defined, from:
+We have to switch the way **references** are defined, from:

 > A reference is made up of a unique address in a global address space.